fabryandrea/RedshiftWorkshop/Lab1/README.md

 In the Cloudformation template provided, we will launch a Redshift Cluster in your account.
 We will also need to create resources in your account that are required for security and be able to access the cluster from a public endpoint.

 Here are the following resources we will create in your account
-* 2 dc.xlarge nodes Redshift Cluster
+* Amazon Redshift Cluster with 2 dc.xlarge nodes
 * VPC and Subnet
 * Security Groups for Amazon Redshift access
 * Internet Gateway to make Amazon Redshift accessible publicy